Magnetic scalar potential

-Magnetic scalar potential, ψ, is a quantity in classical electromagnetism analogous to electric potential.
+Magnetic scalar potential, ψ, is a physical quantity in classical electromagnetism analogous to electric potential.
 It is used to specify the magnetic H-field in cases when there are no free currents, in a manner analogous to using the electric potential to determine the electric field in electrostatics.
 One important use of ψ is to determine the magnetic field due to permanent magnets when their magnetization is known.
-The potential is valid in any region with zero current density, thus if currents are confined to wires or surfaces, piecemeal solutions can be stitched together to provide a description of the magnetic field at all points in space.
+The potential is valid in any simply connected region with zero current density, thus if currents are confined to wires or surfaces, piecemeal solutions can be stitched together to provide a description of the magnetic field at all points in space.

 Magnetic scalar potential

 The scalar potential is a useful quantity in describing the magnetic field, especially for permanent magnets.